-Every designer name you can think of is staring back at you and each and every one of them could be yours for just two or tree digits.
-Your eyes glaze over and their siren song begins pulling at your mind, rationalizing this amazing score until your reaching for your wallet…
+Every designer name you can think of is staring back at you, and each and every one of them could be yours for just two or tree digits.
+Your eyes glaze over and their siren song begins pulling at your mind, rationalizing this amazing score until you are reaching for your wallet.

-2. Consignment – Buying a designer bag that has been “gently owned” (a common consignment term) with a gentle price tag is another marvy way to make that designer arm candy dream come true.
-Try using Google to find a fab consignment shop near you.
+Buying a designer bag that has been “gently owned” with a gentle price tag is another marvy way to make that designer arm candy dream come true.
+You can shop consignment stores online, but the real deals often happen in a physical consignment shop near you.

 If the luxury item in question is something that you and your friends are dying over, why not split the cost and share the item?

 Depending on the number of people in on the split, it could go something like this: you and your two BFFs fall in lurve with a gorgeous (insert uber fab bag name here) but the price point is just too high.
 The three of you split the cost and you each keep the bag for four months out of the year.
 Or you could each keep it a month at a time.

 Time-sharing is a great way to get that limited edition Prada tote without maxing your overdraft.
 Just be sure that the terms are clear and that you are, in fact, very good friends.
 Because all’s fair in love and designer bags, n’est-ce pas?